90Ismail/HighwayVLM/README.md

 The following are required but **not included** in this repository:

-- MN511 camera APIs (camera IDs, snapshot URLs, tokens)
+- Camera snapshots (camera IDs, snapshot URLs)
 - OpenAI API key (for vision-language inference)

 All credentials are injected via environment variables.